thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-intro.md

 The ThoughtSpot VM configuration uses thin provisioning and sets the recommended reserved memory, among other important specifications.
-You can obtain these files from your ThoughtSpot Customer Success Engineer.
+You can obtain these files from your ThoughtSpot contact.

 ## Questions or comments?